FreunzWa/FW_sync/medicine/womens_health/hormone_replacement_therapy.md

 - MHT is the term for both unopposed estrogen use and combined estrogen-progestin therapy.
     + *ET (unopposed estrogen therapy)*
     + *EPT (estrogen progestin therapy)*
-- the progestin prevents estrogen associated endometrial hyperplasia, and is not needed post hysterectomy.
+- the progestin prevents estrogen associated endometrial hyperplasia, and is not needed post hysterectomy. it is given cyclically (the number of days/ time depending on the type of estrogen used)
 - risk of side effects (esp DVT/ VTE/ Breast Ca/ stroke) is very low for younger women (40-60) esp only @take for 5 years
 - primary indications
     + Hot flashes (most common indication, and MHT is the best treatment)